 Aging: In new French oak barrels for 12 months and 6 months in the bottle.

-Bottle aging potential: At proper temperature, laid down, in the dark, this wine can keep its characteristics for 10- 15 years.
+Bottle aging potential: Stored properly - at proper temperature, laid down horizontally and in the dark - this wine can keep its characteristics for 10- 15 years.

 2012 Valp.
 Classico Superiore, "Acinatico" Ripasso – 84 Points – R. P. Wine Advocate (#209 Oct 2013)